VirgilSecurity/virgil-iotkit/tools/virgil-device-registrar/README.md

 # Virgil Device Registrar
-Virgil Device Registrar is a CLI utility used to register IoT devices and their digital cards at Virgil Security Cloud.
+Virgil Device Registrar is a CLI utility used to register IoT devices (their digital cards) at Virgil Security Cloud.

 ## Content
 - [Virgil Device Registrar](#virgil-device-registrar)